Landscape Design FAQs

-A: The process of building a good landscape involves three distinct steps: design; installation; maintenance.
-Failure to consider any one facet can affect the success of a landscaping project.
-An extremely well conceived landscape cannot succeed if it is poorly installed, nor can a poorly designed landscape be redeemed by good installation procedures.
-Development of the landscape throughout its history requires high maintenance standards.
+A: The process of building a good landscape occurs in three: design; installation; maintenance.
+Failure to consider any facet will affect the success of a landscaping project.
+An extremely well-conceived landscape cannot succeed if it is poorly installed, nor can a poorly designed landscape be redeemed by good installation procedures.
+Development of the landscape throughout the project requires high maintenance standards.

-The design process begins with a thorough design analysis, consisting of a site analysis and an analysis of people’s needs.
-(Homeowners Property Questionnaire) Until the needs of the property and the people using it are known, they cannot be met.
+The design process begins with a thorough design analysis, consisting of a site analysis and an analysis of user needs.
+We will ask you to complete a Homeowners Property Questionnaire that will help us understand the needs of the property and the people using it.
+This information will guide the design concepts.

-After all factors surrounding the land and its occupants have been studied, the designer can start to formulate specific design concepts.
+After all factors surrounding the land and its occupants have been studied, the designer can begin formulating specific design concepts.
 The property is divided into usable portions for the functions indicated in the design analysis, and necessary terrain alterations are planned.
 Shade, wind protection, screening, and enclosure can then be provided.
-At this stage of the design process it is best to make general choices, not choosing specific materials until all design criteria have been evaluated.
+At this stage of the design process it is best to make general choices, rather than specific materials until all design criteria have been evaluated.

 All circulation routes are also considered during this design stage.
-Again, it is best to determine the general size and shape of sidewalks, drives, patios, etc., without specifically determining the surface to be used.
+Again, it is best to determine the general size and shape of sidewalks, drives, patios, and other features, without selecting materials.
 Aesthetic decisions come later.

-After all general determinations have been made about area sizes and shapes, environmental requirements, and circulation routes, the aesthetic design factors can be considered.
-The design becomes more specific at this point.
-Choices are made: a wall, fence, hedge, or mass planting for a screen; ext.
+Following the general determinations for area sizes and shapes, environmental requirements, and circulation routes, we make decisions regarding the aesthetic design factors.
+Choices such as using a wall, fence, hedge, or mass planting for a screen are made.
 Ground-surface patterns take form as surfacing materials are chosen and lines of demarcation are determined.
 All elements in the landscape can be tied together effectively in a unified design that is aesthetically pleasing.
-Textures, colors, and forms are blended together to form a functioning landscape that is pleasant to view.
-Materials selection climaxes the design process.
+Textures, colors, and forms are blended together to form a functioning landscape that is pleasing to view.
+Specific materials selections conclude the design process.

-Those ideas that have been conceived in the designer’s mind during the design process are recorded on paper in such a way that others can read and understand them: this is the landscape plan.
-The plan must communicate those ideas to the property owner as well as to any potential installer.
+In a landscape plan, the ideas conceived during the design process are recorded in a way that can be shared and understood.
+The plan must communicate those design ideas to the property owner as well as any potential installer.
 Most importantly, the landscape designer uses the plan to communicate ideas to himself throughout the design process.
 Recording the various design concepts on paper during the design process allows the designer to relate one area to another, comparing concepts for compatibility.

 Q: How to buy a landscape the right way!

 A: It is relatively easy for consumers to compare price and value in the retail marketplace where most vendors carry exactly the same or very similar products.
-Comparing price and value among service oriented companies is more difficult and requires a consumer to first establish a well defined “conceptual” product that all service companies can use as a basis for establishing their prices.
-In the landscape industry this conceptual product is the landscape plan with its accompanying specifications.
+Comparing price and value among service oriented companies is more difficult and requires a consumer to first establish a well-defined “conceptual” product that all service companies can use as a basis for establishing their prices.
+In the landscape industry, this conceptual product is the landscape plan with its accompanying specifications.
 All competing service companies must use the same conceptual product to arrive at their prices in order for the consumer to make valid comparisons.
 The first step in buying a landscape is to select a designer qualified to handle the size and scope of the intended project.
 The design process then begins, producing at some point a “plan” (i.e., Master Plan) and specifications.
 If the designer is also a landscape contractor, then a proposal to complete the project is usually submitted along with the plan.
 For all practical purposes bids, prices, estimates, and proposals are the same things.
 An estimate should be free (i.e., “free estimate”) because it is merely a price to do a previously defined job.
 Do not confuse estimating with designing: one task is done for free, the other is not.
 You can expect a good landscape designer to charge at least $75.00 per hour, plus expenses, to produce a plan: total design costs are directly related to the size and complexity of the job.
 After reviewing all proposals, the customer then contracts with a company to do the work, and the project begins.
-A customer should expect to pay 25% – 50% of the estimated project cost prior to initiation of work: this is called the deposit, or prepayment.
+A customer should expect to pay 25% – 50% of the estimated project cost prior to initiation of work (i.e., deposit, or prepayment).
 Other payments (i.e., draws) are made at predetermined intervals if the project is of long duration, or the balance is made upon completion if the project takes less than a month.
-The following is a review of the proper manner and sequence for buying a landscape: 1.
-Select a qualified designer; 2.
-Initiate the landscape design process; 3.
-Settle on a “plan”; 4.
-Review the proposal; 5.
-Sign the contract; 6.
-Begin the project; 7.
-Complete the project; and 8.
-Begin to enjoy the new landscape.
+Here is a review of the proper manner and sequence for buying a landscape:

 Q: Do we give free estimates?